House debates holding Meadows in contempt in Jan. 6 probe

-WASHINGTON (AP) — The House began debate Tuesday on recommending criminal contempt charges against former White House Chief of Staff Mark Meadows, after he said he would no longer cooperate with the Jan.
+WASHINGTON (AP) — The House on Tuesday debated recommending criminal contempt charges against former White House Chief of Staff Mark Meadows, after he said he would no longer cooperate with the Jan.
 6 Committee investigating the Capitol insurrection.

+“Mr. Meadows’ sudden vanishing act is plainly a delay tactic designed to run out the clock on one of the most important investigations in the history of the United States of America,” Rep. Jamie Raskin, a member of the panel, said.

 Trump Jr. added, "He’s got to condemn this s—- ASAP."